Gagnoa

 Gagnoa is a city in south-central Ivory Coast.
 It is the seat of both Gôh-Djiboua District and Gôh Region.
 It is also the seat of and a sub-prefecture of Gagnoa Department.
 Gagnoa is also a commune.
 In the 2014 census, the city had a population of 160,465, making it the seventh-largest city in the country.

 Gagnoa is the seat of the Roman Catholic Archdiocese of Gagnoa, and contains its cathedral.

+Villages

+The 37 villages of the sub-prefecture of Gagnoa and their population in 2014 are: